leolanese/Functional-Programming-buzzwords/README.md

 #### Declarative/Functional vs Imperative/Procedural:
 - Functional Programming:
-Is a declarative paradigm, meaning that the program logic is expressed without explicitly describing the flow control.
+Is a declarative paradigm, meaning that the program logic is expressed without explicitly describing the flow control: 'what is needs to be done'.
 - Imperative programs:
-Spend lines of code describing the specific steps used to achieve the desired results the flow control: How to do things.
+Spend lines of code describing the specific steps used to achieve the desired results the flow control: 'How to do things'.

 #### Optics: